EdwinKuttappi/fastpage1/_posts/2023-01-30-MidtermTri2.md

 ## Question 50
 **Topic 2.1**: Binary Numbers

-**Explanation** for Wrong Answer: A, I just completely guessed on this problem because I had no idea how to do this and I did not really remember how to use the hexadecimal to find the character
+**Explanation** for Wrong Answer: A, I just completely guessed on this problem because I had no idea how to do this and I did not really remember how to use the hexadecimal to find the character.

 **Explanation** for Correct Answer: C, this is a hexadecimal and it is asking for the number 56 with base 16, so we have to do 5(16) + 6 = 86 which is the Character V.